From TV to sports: the complete guide to sponsorship marketing

 If we’re talking about large, high-profile events, venues or teams, there can often be multiple sponsors who receive different levels of exposure depending on who bids the highest.
 Different kinds of sponsors include:

-On that note, it’s worth mentioning that PepsiCo was actually ranked top US sponsor of 2015 by IEG, after spending a grand total of $370 million on sponsorship marketing in just that year!
-Check out our list of 104 strategic partnership stats for more mind-blowing facts about sponsorship.
+On that note, it’s worth mentioning that PepsiCo was actually ranked top US sponsor by spend in 2015 by IEG, after spending a grand total of $370 million on sponsorship marketing in just that year!
+Check out our list of 104 strategic partnership stats for more mind-blowing facts about sponsorship

 Sponsors can offer events value in lots of ways besides just financial support, from free audiovisual services to printing marketing materials or providing food and drinks.
 But of course, the sponsor also has to receive value in return.